codestaintin/qesafplatform/README.md

 npm run cypress
 ```

+### Documentation
+The proposed test cases on which the application tests was written can be found in proposed_test.txt

 ### Technologies used
 [Cypress](https://www.cypress.io/) - Fast, easy and reliable testing for anything that runs in a browser.